stevenp2/qmk_firmware/keyboards/converter/ibmpc_usb/readme.md

 Discuss in this thread or on github. https://geekhack.org/index.php?topic=103648.0

-You can buy prebuilt TMK converter to support this project here. https://geekhack.org/index.php?topic=72052.0
+You can buy prebuilt TMK converter to support the original project here. https://geekhack.org/index.php?topic=72052.0

 Keyboard supported
 ------------------